ethercrab-rs/ethercrab/ethercrab-wire-derive/README.md

 [![Crates.io](https://img.shields.io/crates/v/ethercrab-wire.svg)](https://crates.io/crates/ethercrab-wire)
 [![Docs.rs](https://docs.rs/ethercrab-wire/badge.svg)](https://docs.rs/ethercrab-wire)

+## Experimental

-This crate may expand in the future but is currently only used internally by [`ethercrab`] itself.
+This crate may expand in the future but is currently only used internally by [`ethercrab`](https://crates.io/crates/ethercrab) itself.
 It is experimental and may change at any time, so please do not depend on or rely on any of this crate's items.

 ## License